 CLAW PRONG SOLITAIRES

 These solitaires were designed to give you a simple, customizable look.
-Our designers started by basing this collection on elements of our most popular rings, such as the claw prongs in the Prague ring, and the simple peg head setting from our Tiffany-Style rings.
+Our designers started by basing this collection on elements of our most popular rings, such as the claw prongs in the Prague ring, and the simple peg head setting from our Tapered Classic Solitaire rings.
 The new Claw Prong Solitaires come with either a Round Brilliant cut or Princess cut Nexus Diamond alternative.

 This is possible because this design is a peg head style ring.
 That means the band is made separately from the setting, rather than as one integrated piece.
 Our designers took this into consideration and created subtle cathedral shoulders on the shank, which means the band rises up around the setting to create a smooth integrated look and protect the setting.